syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Charts/Format-Legend.md

 # Legend

-Legends are visual **pictorial** hints that provide a viewer information that helps them understand an chart.
-Using Syncfusion [.NET Core Word (DocIO)](https://www.syncfusion.com/document-processing/word-framework/net-core/word-library) library you can customize the **legend** in the chart.
+Legends are visual pictorial hints that provide a viewer information that helps them understand an chart.
+Using Syncfusion [.NET Core Word (DocIO)](https://www.syncfusion.com/document-processing/word-framework/net-core/word-library) library, you can customize the legend in the chart.

 ## Set the Position of Legend